sebastianekstrom/node-module-remover/README.md

 ### Generate mocked `node_modules` folders

 For easier development, a script is available that will generate multiple mocked`node_modules` folders inside of `./mock`.
-These will then be populated with dummy files that ranges in sizes.
+These will then be populated with dummy files that ranges in size.

 ```bash
 bun run create-mocks